lblod/frontend-embeddable-notule-editor/README.md

 * [template-comments](#template-comments): Allows insertion and editing of comment blocks to provide extra information to a user filling in a document.
 These are visually distinct units with a special RDFa type, which allows them to be filtered out during postprocessing.
 * [Confidential Content](#confidential-content): Allows annotation of parts of the text to be redacted

-##### General Config options
-There are some options you can pass to `pluginsConfig` in `initEditor` that are not connected to a plugin.
-- `docContent: 'block+'`: The property docContent specifies which nodes are allowed in the document.
-By default we allow one or more nodes of the group block, which includes most content.
-A group can be seen as a supertype that includes multiple types.
-For more info about this check the [Prosemirror docs](https://prosemirror.net/docs/guide/#schema.content_expressions).
-  See `public/test.html` where `docContent` is specified to allow a [table of contents](#table-of-contents) and [article-structure](#article-structure) nodes in a specific order.
-- `ui: { expandInsertMenu: false }`: wether to automatically open the "insert" sidebar menu upon load.

 ### Article Structure
 This plugin is in charge of inserting and manipulating structures.
 There are several insertion buttons in the right sidebar under *Document Structuren*.